 Now that you have gotten the candidate’s attention with an invite and validated which profiles are active based on which ones returned your views, the last thing you want to do it to mess it up with a canned invite:

 I saw that we have some common connections and I’m trying to expand my network with [target functional roles].

 Would you be open to connecting here on LinkedIn?

 This technique has helped me boost my success on LinkedIn by 50 percent – and I’m sure it will work for you, too!

 Originally published on Recruiter.com

 Question: Do you know of any other simple tools to build a talent pipeline?
-You can leave a comment by clicking here.
+You can leave a comment below.